karyma101/handbook/JAVASCRIPT/README.md

 - When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the current document

-- When you declare a variable within a function, it is called a local variable, because it is available only within that function.
+- When you declare a variable within a function, it is called a local variable, because it is available only within txhat function.

 - **Blocks** are statements that exist within curly braces {}.